Worthashot/reliable-buses/README.md

 ### 4. Set up the Python ETL + Scheduler
 Open a terminal in the `etl` folder, then run:

-python -m venv venv
+python3 -m venv venv
 source venv/bin/activate # On Windows: .\venv\Scripts\activate
 pip install -r requirements.txt

 **Start the scheduler** (this will run the minute‑by‑minute live capture, 2 hourly validation, and nightly jobs):

-python scheduler.py # or your main scheduler entry point
+python3 -m etl

 ### 5. Set up the React frontend
-Open a terminal in the `frontend` folder, then run:
+Open a terminal in the `website` folder, then run:

 npm install
 npm run build

-Serve the `build` folder (e.g., with `serve -s build` or nginx).
+Serve the `dist` folder (e.g., with  nginx).

 ---